All Episodes

 I'm like, what are you people talking about?

-Anyway, um, if you go back and look at the real timeline in all of this, Health and Human Services Secretary Azar said the preparation had been possible because of the how aggressively the president responded.
+Anyway, if you go back and look at the real timeline in all of this, Health and Human Services Secretary Azar said the preparation had been possible because of how aggressively the president responded.

-He said that because of the president's prudent travel restrictions and early containment strategy.
+He said that because of the president's prudent travel restrictions and early containment strategy, local government officials have been granted time to prepare, which they've been doing.

-Now, if you get sick with anything, the place I'd want to be is In the United States of America.
+Now, if you get sick with anything, the place I'd want to be is in the United States of America.

 Why?